TheActualRen/renzip/README.md

 - `output_file` is the gunzip compressed file.
 You should ideally name it `.gz` at the end.
 For example `encoded.gz`

 ## Compatibility
-- If all goes well you can take your `encoded,gz` file and use the actual gunzip utility on it.
+- If all goes well you can take your `encoded.gz` file and use the actual gunzip utility on it.
 - Try:

 ```bash